Roborock Robot Vacuum Review

-The Xiaomi smart vacuum works by using a laser to scan its surroundings.
+The Roborock smart vacuum works by using a LIDAR laser to scan its surroundings.
 It maps out a perimeter of the room and then zooms back and forth in a methodical pattern to clean every inch inside that perimeter.
-This is the main reason why the Xiaomi is better than the iRobot Rooma 980, which begins cleaning where it’s placed, and can often miss a spot or two – especially around furniture legs or objects on the floor.

-For the 2nd generation robot vacuum, Xiaomi updated the placement of the navigational dome right to the center of the vacuum.
+The navigational dome is located on the top of the vacuum, right in the center.
 This helps navigate better and faster without getting stuck.

 The laser can also auto detect carpet, which lets the smart vacuum know to increase suction when cleaning carpeted areas.

-As I mentioned, the Xiaomi has an excellent navigational system thanks to its lasers.
-I thought the best way would be to show you so here’s a short video:
+As I mentioned, the Roborock has an excellent navigational system thanks to its lasers.

 Brushes and Suction

-On the bottom of the Xiaomi Mi robot vacuum is the spinning brush and rolling brush.
+On the bottom of the Roborock robot vacuum is the spinning brush and rolling brush.
 The former sweeps dirt and debris into the path of the vacuum so that the latter can suck it right up.

-The first time I ran Xiaomi Mi robot vacuum, I was horrified by how much dust was in the container – it was overflowing!
+The first time I ran the Roborock robot vacuum, I was horrified by how much dust was in the container – it was overflowing!
 I also have long hair that sheds easily and that was entirely wrapped around the bottom brushes.

 I find that if I haven’t cleaned in a while, it’s best to run the Roborock in sections and to be sure to empty the vacuum more frequently.
 The vacuum picks up dirt, dust and debris incredibly well, but can get trapped with long hair.